Jean's Bible Study Topics of the New Testament

 Mk 1-12

-· (216f) Sovereignty Ø God overrides the will of man Ø God’s will over man Ø Compelled by the Spirit Ø God forces His bond-servants to do His will
+(216f) Sovereignty >> God overrides the will of man >> God’s will over man >> Compelled by the Spirit >> God forces His bond-servants to do His will

 Mk 1-13

-· (15c) Servant Ø Ministering spirits Ø Angels give help in time of need
+(15c) Servant >> Ministering spirits >> Angels give help in time of need

-· (46f) Judgment Ø Spiritual warfare Ø Fall of Satan Ø Resisting Satan’s deception
+(46f) Judgment >> Spiritual warfare >> Fall of Satan >> Resisting Satan’s deception

-· (160h) Works of the devil Ø Satan’s attitude determines our direction Ø Overcoming temptation Ø Jesus was tempted
+(160h) Works of the devil >> Overcoming temptation >> Jesus was tempted

 Mk 1-14,15

-· (149b) Witness Ø Validity of Jesus Christ Ø Works of the church bear witness to Jesus Ø Three key messages in evangelism Ø Repentance -- These verses go with verses 4&5
+(149b) Witness >> Validity of Jesus Christ >> Works of the Church bear witness to Jesus >> Three key messages in evangelism >> Repentance -- These verses go with verses 4&5

 Mk 1-15

-· (193c) Die to self (Process of substitution) Ø Turn from sin to God Ø Repent Ø Turn to God
+(193c) Die to self (Process of substitution) >> Turn from sin to God >> Repent >> Turn to God

 Mk 1-17

-· (216e) Sovereignty Ø God overrides the will of man Ø God’s will over man Ø Compelled by the Spirit Ø God takes advantage of your love for Him Ø God’s spirit is irresistible -- What was it that made every disciple follow Jesus whom He chose?
-That question is partly answered in that Jesus spent hours in prayer the night before.
-Nevertheless, Had someone else approached them, they would not have listened, but Jesus came along and said a few words and off they went, no questions asked, sacrificing their current way of life just to be with Him.
-If you have ever felt the compulsion of the Holy Spirit in your own life, you would begin to understand the experience the disciples had the day they met Jesus.
-God made man for Himself, so when He calls you, it feels more right than anything that will ever happen to you.
+(216e) Sovereignty >> God overrides the will of man >> God’s will over man >> Compelled by the Spirit >> God takes advantage of your love for Him >> God’s spirit is irresistible -- What was it that made every disciple follow Jesus whom He chose?
+Had someone else approached them, they would not have had the same response, but Jesus came along and said a few words and off they went, no questions asked, sacrificing their current way of life to be with Him.
+If we have ever felt compelled by the Holy Spirit, we would begin to understand the experience the disciples had the day they met Jesus.
+God made man for Himself, so when He calls us, it feels right.

-· (238e) Kingdom of God Ø Pursuing the kingdom Ø The kingdom is transferred to the church Ø The new creation is our spiritual identity
+(238e) Kingdom of God >> Pursuing the kingdom >> The kingdom is transferred to the Church >> The new creation is our spiritual identity

 Mk 1-20

-· (93f) Thy kingdom come Ø Leaving everything behind to follow Jesus -- This verse goes with verse 17
+(93f) Thy kingdom come >> Leaving everything behind to follow Jesus -- This verse goes with verse 17

 Mk 1-21,22